kunal732/SendGrid-OCR/README.md

-This app takes advantange of SendGrids Inbound Parse Webhook as well the SMTP API.
+This app takes advantange of the SendGrid Inbound Parse Webhook as well the SMTP API.
 For more information check out our awesome documentation. (http://sendgrid.com/docs/index.html)